kaifronsdal/xkpasswd/README.md

 5. Select the `manifest.json` file from this directory

 #### Development Workflow
+- Use `npm run dev` to clean and start watching for changes
 - Use `npm run watch` for automatic rebuilding during development
+- Use `npm run build:dev` for development builds with source maps
 - Use `npm run build` for production builds

-#### Note
-The extension references icon files (`icon16.png`, `icon48.png`, `icon128.png`) in the manifest that are not included in this repository.
-You can either:
-- Create your own icons at those sizes
-- Remove the icon references from `manifest.json` (Firefox will use default icons)
+For detailed development information, see [DEVELOPMENT.md](DEVELOPMENT.md).

 ## Usage